- 1 How KQJ was born

 Each team must make more points than the opposing team.

-Each player can "take" when his/her turn comes: choose the Trump according to his/her cards in hand!
+Each player can "take" when their turn comes: choose the Trump according to their cards in hand!

 During the first lap each player can, starting with the Opener: